 We leave the yeast in Pacific Ale because we believe it adds something special to the flavour of the beer.
 The yeast drops to the bottom of the bottle over time so we recommend you give the bottle a gentle roll or tip it upside down before opening it to rouse the yeast and mix it up.

-Keep an eye on the Where to Get It page of our website to see where you can grab Pacific Ale bottles … and give ‘em a roll
+Check out where you can grab Pacific Ale bottles on the Beer Finder … and give ‘em a roll

 Alc / vol: 4.4%